 Make job security conversations concrete:

-Be specific about which tasks will be automated and which won't: Don't leave people guessing.
+Don't leave people guessing.
 Create a clear breakdown of current tasks, which ones AI will handle, which ones will remain manual, and which new tasks will emerge.
 This specificity reduces anxiety.

-Create a clear plan for how roles will evolve (not "we'll figure it out"): Document the transition path for each affected role.
+Document the transition path for each affected role.
 Show how current skills transfer to new responsibilities and what additional skills people will develop.
 Make the future tangible.

-Invest in training before you need people to use new skills: Proactive training demonstrates commitment to your people and ensures they're ready when responsibilities shift.
+Proactive training demonstrates commitment to your people and ensures they're ready when responsibilities shift.
 This investment shows that you view employees as assets worth developing.

-Show examples from other companies where AI led to role enhancement, not elimination: Concrete examples from similar organizations provide reassurance that career growth is possible.
+Concrete examples from similar organizations provide reassurance that career growth is possible.
 Share specific stories of individuals who successfully transitioned to more strategic roles.

-Give people agency—involve them in designing their future roles: When people help shape their own transitions, they become invested in success rather than resistant to change.
+When people help shape their own transitions, they become invested in success rather than resistant to change.
 Their input also ensures new role designs are practical and effective.

 Involve Skeptics in the Design Process

 The people who resist hardest are often the ones who understand the current process best.
 They can see all the ways your elegant AI solution will fail when it encounters messy reality.
-That knowledge is valuable—if you can access it.
+That knowledge is valuable, if you can access it.

 Turn skeptics into design partners:

-Identify the most credible critics—usually the people with the most experience: These individuals have institutional knowledge that's invaluable for implementation.
+These individuals have institutional knowledge that's invaluable for implementation.
 Their skepticism often comes from deep understanding of edge cases and failure modes.

-Give them real decision-making authority, not just advisory roles: Token involvement is worse than no involvement.
+Token involvement is worse than no involvement.
 Provide actual power to approve, reject, or modify features.
 This transforms their role from critic to co-creator.

-Pay them for their time if they're taking on additional work: Compensation demonstrates that you value their expertise and time.
+Compensation demonstrates that you value their expertise and time.
 It also formalizes their role and increases their commitment to the project's success.

-Implement their feedback visibly so they see their influence: Make it clear when features or decisions reflect their input.
+Make it clear when features or decisions reflect their input.
 This visible impact reinforces their value to the project and encourages continued engagement.

-Let them veto features that won't work—and trust that judgment: Skeptics often identify genuine problems that enthusiasts miss.
+Skeptics often identify genuine problems that enthusiasts miss.
 Trusting their vetoes prevents costly mistakes and builds mutual respect that pays dividends throughout implementation.

 Demonstrate ROI With Their Metrics, Not Yours